yegor256/blog/_posts/2014/apr/2014-04-18-jcabi-http-server-mocking.md

 We add answers, and the server returns them in response to HTTP requests.

 The server starts on `start()` call and stops on `stop()`.
-Its method `home()` returns a URL of its "home page".
+Its method `home()` returns a URL of its "home page."
 The server then binds itself to a randomly allocated TCP port.

 The container finds the first available and unoccupied port.